Graduation ceremony

 Acknowledgements

-With special thanks to Nick Hillman at HEPI, for his detailed feedback on the 2020 and 2022 versions of this briefing.
+With special thanks to Nick Hillman at HEPI, for his detailed feedback on several versions of this briefing.
 Research for this briefing was funded by Trust for London, which is one of the largest independent charitable foundations in London and supports work that tackles poverty and inequality in the capital.
 More details at www.trustforlondon.org.uk.

 References